jimmyH/mypois/README.md

   - Correct the checksums of an existing POI database
   - Build the POI database without using the Skoda Destinations website

-This should work on all versions of python 2.7 onwards, and run on Windows, Mac and Linux.

 Icons are converted to 39x39 png images (using the PIL library).

 The following issues may be encountered: